 › List of all Countries with Daylight Saving Time

-Ways of writing the dateIn many European countries the date has a clear structure, which is also quite easy to recognize.
-The 31.12.2021 is easy to understand: It is the 31st day of the 12th month in the year 2021.
-Points are used as separators, which makes this date format also visually easy to recognize.
-But not everywhere dots are used as separators.
+Ways of writing the dateIn many European countries, the date has a clear structure, which is also quite easy to recognize.
+The 31.12.2022 format is easy to understand: It is the 31st day of the 12th month in the year 2022.
+Points are used as separators, which makes this date format visually easy to recognize.
+But dots are not used as separators everywhere.
 Depending on the country, they are sometimes slashes or hyphens.
-Then the 31.12.2021 becomes the 31/12/2021 or also the 12/31/2021.
-The order in which the day, month and year are given depends on the country concerned.
+Then the 31.12.2022 becomes the 31/12/2022 or 12/31/2022.
+The order in which the day, month and year are given depends on the country.

-US American format: 12/31/2021The US-Americans already have a deviation in the spoken word order, it is the "december 31st".
+US American format: 12/31/2022The US-Americans already have a deviation in the spoken word order, it is "December 31st."
 Accordingly, the day is written after the month.
-Already Canadians and most Central and South Americans use a different spelling, in which hyphens are also used, but day and months are in reverse order.
-In the rest of the world it becomes a guessing game.
-For example, in the Philippines, which was occupied by the US Americans for around 40 years, the US format is just as common.
+Central and South Americans use a different notation, in which hyphens are also used, but day and month are in reverse order: Instead of 12/31 it is 31/12.
+In the rest of the world, it becomes a guessing game.
+For example, in the Philippines, which was occupied by the Americans for around 40 years, the US format is just as common.

-British-English format: 31/12/2021This arrangement of the individual numbers corresponds to the German format, so the day is written first and then the month.
+British-English format: 31/12/2022This arrangement of the individual numbers corresponds to the European format, so the day is written first and then the month.
 Due to the slashes that are also used here, it is not clear whether the format is US English or British English.
 Therefore, sometimes dots are used or the name of the month is written out.
-But there is still an uncertainty, because this is not consistently followed.
+But there is still uncertain because this is not followed consistently.
 In addition, some countries also use a hyphen instead of a slash.

-Finally a standardization by ISO 8601: 2021-12-31Due to increasing digitization, a format that has been used rather rarely so far has become more and more popular in the last few decades: 2021-12-31, meaning first the year, then the month and finally the day.
-By this descending order even the hyphens could be removed (if you always write month and day with 2 digits) and still you would be able to recognize the date clearly.
-Even more so, the date can be sorted alphabetically as well as numerically.
-Already in 1988 this standard was tried to establish, only a few years ago it finally made it into the international ISO 8601.
-It has hardly become established in everyday life yet.
+Finally, standardization with ISO 8601: 2022-12-31Due to increasing digitization, a rarely-used format has become more and more popular over the last few decades: 2022-12-31, meaning year first, then the month and finally the day.
+In this descending order, even the hyphens could be removed (if you always write month and day with two digits) and you would still be able to recognize the date clearly.
+Even more, the date can be sorted alphabetically as well as numerically.
+This standard was tried in 1988 but only made it into the international ISO 8601 a few years ago.
+It has hasn’t really become established in everyday life yet.

-ConclusionIf a date is not separated by dots ("31.12.2021") or written in the rather recent form "2021-12-31", confusion is likely to occur.
-The new standard according to ISO 8601 with a written out 4-digit year is of course recommended, because otherwise the year could again be confused with the day of the British variant.
-Apart from that, the only thing left to do is to mark the individual date components: "Dec 31, 2021" or "31st Dec 2021" are hardly longer, but they are understandable.
+ConclusionIf a date is not separated by dots ("31.12.2022") or written in the rather recent format "2022-12-31," there is likely to be confusion.
+The new standard according to ISO 8601 with a written out four-digit year is recommended because otherwise, the year could be confused with the day in the British variant.
+Apart from that, the only thing left to do is to mark the individual date components: "Dec 31, 2022" or "31st Dec 2022" aren’t much longer, but they are understandable.